Paraziteuh/Cyber-Geryon/README.md

 **Linux based solution**

-*Use the following command to download the app.*
+*Use the following command to download the folder*

 ```
 git clone https://github.com/Paraziteuh/Linux-Based-Solution.git